 - Someone who lives full-time with the Veteran, or is willing to do so if designated as a family caregiver

-And all of these must be true for the Veteran you’re caring for.
-The Veteran must:
+All of these must be true for the Veteran you’re caring for.

 - Have been discharged from the U.S. military or have a date of medical discharge, and

-- Need at least 6 months of continuous personal care services.
+- Need at least 6 months of continuous in-person personal care services

 How many caregivers can the eligible Veteran appoint?